Nesril/homeExercise/README.md

 - Description: Users can view and update their user profiles.
 The feature also includes a log out functionality.

 ## Backend

-### Unfortunately, the URL you provided seems to be non-functional.
-As a result, I took the initiative to create my own URL and attempted to incorporate the desired functionality of your API.
-I kindly request that you review the URL specified in the .env file

 ### register
 - Description: This feature allows users to register with a unique username and email.
 It includes logic to ensure that only unique usernames and email addresses are allowed.
 The password is hashed for security purposes.